Crystalline color superconductors: Astrophysics

-The crystalline phases are rigid as well as superfluid, and it is reasonable to expect that the superfluid vortices within the rotating CCSC matter will have lower free energy if they are centered along the intersections of the nodal planes of the underlying crystal structure, \textit{i.e.} along lines along which the condensate vanishes even in the absence of a rotational vortex.
-A crude estimate of the pinning force on vortices within CCSC quark matter \cite{Mannarelli:2007bs} indicates that it is comparable to that on neutron superfluid vortices within a conventional neutron star crust \cite{Alparcreep1, Alparcreep2}.
-So, the basic requirements for superfluid vortices pinning to a rigid structure are all present.
-The central questions that remain to be addressed are the explicit construction of vortices in the crystalline phase and the calculation of their pinning force, as well as the calculation of the timescale over which sudden changes in the angular momentum of the core are communicated to the surface, presumably either via the common electron fluid or via magnetic stresses.
-Much theoretical work remains before the hypothesis that pulsar glitches originate within a CCSC core is developed fully enough to allow it to confront data on the magnitudes, relaxation timescales, and repeat rates of the observational data.
+The two above-mentioned basic ingredients are both present in the CCSC matter, indeed the crystalline phases are rigid as well as superfluid.
+Since the core of superfluid vortices consists of unpaired matter, it is reasonable to expect that the superfluid vortex lines will have lower free energy if they are centered along the intersections of the nodal planes of the underlying crystal structure, \textit{i.e.} along lines along which the condensate vanishes even in the absence of a vortex.
+An estimate of the pinning force on vortices within CCSC quark matter \cite{Mannarelli:2007bs} indicates that it is comparable to that on neutron superfluid vortices within a conventional neutron star crust \cite{Alparcreep1, Alparcreep2}.
+Although the basic requirements for explaining glitches are both present, several issues remain to be addressed and a great deal of theoretical work remains before the hypothesis that pulsar glitches originate within a CCSC core is developed fully enough to allow it to confront the observational data.
+The roadmap for achieving this goal includes: the explicit construction of a vortex line on the top of the crystalline pattern; the understanding of the pinning mechanism and the calculation of the corresponding pinning force; the investigation of the mechanism which allows angular momentum transfer between the CCSC core and the crust, presumably by means of the common electron fluid or by coupling through the magnetic field.

 The same mechanism outlined above might work for a star with a CFL inner core and an outer core in the CCSC phase.
-In this case superfluid vortices lying in the CFL phase are pinned to the periodic structure of the crystalline phase.
+In this case superfluid vortices lying in the CFL phase are pinned to the periodic structure of the CCSC phase.